 Music Department Staff

-Dr Martin Ratcliffe (MLR): Director of Music & Head of Music Department
+Dr Martin Ratcliffe (MLR): Director of Music and Head of Music Department

-Mr Gareth Jenkins (GJJ): Assistant Director of Music & Academic Head of Year 9
+Mr Gareth Jenkins (GJJ): Assistant Director of Music and Academic Head of Year 9

 Visiting Music Teachers

 Mr J Bamforth (Electric Guitar / Bass Guitar / Classical Guitar)

 Mrs L Blanchford (Flute / Bassoon / Recorder)

 Mrs K Blumenthal (Singing)